wenbinye/faker-template/README.md

 ```

 Note all key starts with `_` will be discard when output.
 You can use key starts with `_`
-to store temporal data to facilitate data generation.
+to store temporal data to facilitate data faker-templateeration.

 Template value type can be one of: